SchoolOfCode/week-7-hackathon-cookiemonsters/README.md

  base: '/week-7-hackathon-cookiemonsters',
 });
 ```
-and in our vite.config.js file I added a base (in this case the name of the repo).
+and in our vite.config.js file we added a base (in this case the name of the repo).
 At this point a branch names gh-pages should have shown up on the github page.
 It didn't.
-I tried every suggestion online, I followed the vite dev documents and github's too and as I was giving up hope I found one page that talked about adding the base to vite.config.js file.
+We tried every suggestion online, we followed the vite dev documents and github's too and as we were giving up hope we found one page that talked about adding the base to vite.config.js file.
 The difference was it explicitly said to put the base: command directly above the plugins!

 ```export default defineConfig({
   base: '/week-7-hackathon-cookiemonsters',